 SOCIAL

-Staff attraction and retention (TOP RISK)
+Staff attraction and retention (R)

-Risk that the Company is unable to attract and retain highly qualified and competent management personnel with a high level of diversity in terms of age, nationality and gender, or to integrate figures capable of managing the Group's growth and ensuring business transformation into the organizational structure.
+Risk that the Group is unable to attract and retain highly qualified and competent management personnel with a high level of diversity in terms of age, nationality and gender, or to integrate figures capable of managing the Group's growth and ensuring business transformation into the organizational structure.
 Disruption of professional relations between the Company and key figures could compromise the achievement of the Company's strategic and operational objectives.
 This includes the risk that the Company may not be able to offer appropriate remuneration compared to the market or adequate benefits or welfare tools in accordance with the expectations of employees to ensure their loyalty (for example improving the balance between work and personal needs).

 Performance management